When a child gets sick at school, it's not always easy to get them the care they need.

 How do I enroll my child for this service?

-Your child MUST have signed School-Based Health Care for Students enrollment and consent form on file before he or she will be able to participate.
+Your child must have a signed consent form on file before he or she will be able to participate.

-This DOES NOT mean your child will be treated without your consent.
-You will ALWAYS be contacted prior to any visit with a Virtual Visit for Kids provider.
+This does not mean your child will be treated without your consent.
+You will always be contacted prior to any visit with a virtual care provider.

 Outside of school hours, please visit our Virtual Visits service.